Kaliraj-R/Unicorn-Companies-Analysis/README.md

 Investors and entrepreneurs should target emerging markets and tech-driven sectors while focusing on post-Series-A funding stages for faster valuation growth.

 ---
+# 🏁 Conclusion

+This analysis demonstrates how SQL + Power BI can uncover meaningful insights from startup funding data, helping investors and analysts understand global unicorn trends.

 ---